On L List of Movie Reviews

 One aspect I look for in a film is realism, and Lock Up oozes it aplenty.

-Shot on location at East Jersey State Prison (formerly Rahway State Prison), the extras are real prisoners and guards,
+Shot on location at East Jersey State Prison (formerly Rahway State Prison), the extras are actual prisoners

-intensity.
-The most brutal scene is the football game.
+brutal scene is the football game.
 I can tell these people were duking it out for real.
-Stallone
+Stallone almost broke

-have the decent guys versus the stone cold killers.
-Hence, rooting for Frank Leone and his buddies becomes easy.
-I became
+In prison, you have decent guys versus stone-cold killers.
+Hence, rooting for Frank Leone and his buddies

 All in all, I think of Lock Up as Shawshank Stallone.